AdrianGras/AgenticGames/README.md

 ### 🎮 [Game Layer](./game_layer/)
 Focuses on text-based environments with specific cognitive skill testing:
-- **Zero-Knowledge Principle:** Games are designed to be played without prior instructions.
+- **Zero-Knowledge Principle:** Games are designed to be played without prior training or knowledge embedded in the agent.
 - **Pure Text Feedback:** No numerical scores are provided.
 Actors (agents or humans) must parse text strings to identify success, failure, or progress.
+There's a score internally, but it's hidden from the agent.
 - **Skill Classification:** The games are classified based on cognitive skills like memory, long-term planning, pattern recognition, and more.

 ### 🧠 [Agent Layer](./agent_layer/)